Gravicity/claude-statusline/docs/CONFIGURATION.md

 - You created a project config mid-session (missed earlier costs)
 - Cost tracking seems out of sync with statusline display
 - After recovering from tracking bugs or data migration
+- **To migrate old sessions** to the new Phase 2 breakdown format

 **Note:** Sync reads from session state files in `~/.cache/claude-statusline/`.
 Sessions without state files (older/inactive sessions) cannot be synced and will be skipped.

+### When to Use `--dedicate`

+Use the dedicate command when:
+- You worked in an umbrella project but the work was really for a specific child
+- You want to re-attribute `_self` costs to a child project

+**Example:** You started a session in `~/Gravicity Projects` and did work there.
+Later you realize all that work was for `my-app`.
+Use `--dedicate session-id ~/Gravicity Projects/my-app` to move the `_self` amount to `my-app` in the breakdown.

 ## Environment Variables